When you have a child with a difficult temperament, parenting can often feel like a duel with no winner.

 8. Take note of your child’s cues.
 Before it escalates to a full-blown tantrum, let them know that you think they need a breather.
 Ask them if they need to go to a quiet space or if they just need a hug.

 9. Take a breather for yourself!
 Difficult temperament children can wear anyone down, and they don’t even mean to!
 It helps if you can take a bit of time to de-stress.
+Connect with other parents with similar situations and speak with a child psychologist if you find yourself having more unpleasant experiences than enjoyable ones with your child.

 Difficult temperament kids don’t mean to be difficult!
 They deal with the world in the only way they know how.
 It’s up to you, the parent, to model great social skills, offer support and unconditional love, and take time for yourself to help them get through the more difficult situations.